By Rachel Bringewatt

 “She did well, tired after the first one,” Howald said.
 “I have been getting her to go a little farther each day.
 She still has the drive to track and playful at the end, so I will see how far she is willing to go.”

-This article was written by Rachel Bringewatt, Content Intern, Virginia Department of Game and Inland Fisheries.
+This article was written by Rachel Bringewatt, Content Intern, Virginia Department of Wildlife Resources.